-Not all people love garlic… But it doesn’t matter, because Garlic Lovers Day was created for those who love a spicy vegetable and can’t imagine many dishes without it.
-It can be added anywhere, the main thing is to know the measure.
-October 6 is the best day for experiments!
+Garlic Lovers Day was created for those who appreciate the spicy vegetable and can’t imagine many dishes without it.
+It can be added anywhere; the main thing is to know the measure.
+October 6 is the perfect day to expand your culinary horizons!

 History

-It is believed that garlic appeared in India 5000 years ago.
-However, people did not like its pungent smell, so its use was limited in medicine.
-In cooking, it began to be used in the Renaissance.
-It was believed that food with garlic was intended for the poor – perhaps because of the unremarkable appearance.
-And only at the end of the 19th century, cooks appreciated it at its true worth.
-Today, the vegetable is used in almost all cuisines of the world.
+It is believed that garlic was first introduced in India around 5000 years ago.
+At first, people were put off by its pungent smell, and its use was limited to medicinal purposes.
+In cooking, garlic didn’t become popular until the Renaissance.
+It was associated with the poor, likely due to its relatively unassuming appearance.
+It was not until the late 19th century that garlic started to be appreciated for its true worth.
+Today, it is used in almost all cuisines of the world.

-The vegetable is extremely useful: it is able to lower blood pressure, cholesterol, minimizes the load on the heart, and helps fight parasites in the intestines.
-And it also slows down the aging process, containing allicin, which neutralizes free radicals.
-For this substance to appear, you just need to press on the clove and leave for 15 minutes.
+Garlic is incredibly beneficial to health.
+It can lower blood pressure and cholesterol levels, reduce the burden on the heart, and help fight parasites in the intestines.
+It also slows down the aging process, as it contains allicin, which neutralizes free radicals.
+To activate this substance, simply press on the clove and leave it for 15 minutes.

 Interesting facts

-Buy garlic and celebrate it in the kitchen!
-Prepare your favorite family dish or surprise your family with new culinary masterpieces.
-Love experiments?
-You will be surprised, but cloves are even added to desserts, for example, to ice cream – why not try it yourself?
+Celebrate garlic in the kitchen!
+Prepare your favorite family dish or surprise your family with exciting new recipes.
+If you’re feeling adventurous, you can even use garlic in desserts, like ice cream – why not give it a try?
+Buy some garlic and get cooking!

 Garlic Lovers Day is observed on October 6 each year.